Creative Field Techniques - Polarizer filter

 Without the polarizer filter, the details of the jellyfish would be lost behind the hazy glare.
 How a polarizer filter works is by blocking light waves that hit the filter perpendicularly (think of light passing through partially opened window blinds).
 For the most dramatic effect, the direction of the sun should be approximately 90 degrees from the filter; the results are deeper or more saturated colors in the image (especially sky and water).
 If you're inclined to know, read about the physics behind these filters here.

 Often, I photograph in an area of the Everglades where shallow waters cover a marl prairie during Florida's wet season.
 If I use a polarizer lens here, everything below the surface of the water is obvious.
 For example, in the image below, I wanted to compose a scene that included the little mangrove seedling and cloud reflections.
 But more importantly, I wanted to include the cracked marl ground that was covered in water.
 In order to do that, I needed the polarizer filter.
 This was shot after several weeks of steady rain that followed a very long drought period.
 The drought caused the marl prairie to dry up and crack, which is what you see in the foreground.

 There are plenty of tools available to a photographer to help her achieve her artistic goals; the polarizer filter is one.
-It is an especially useful tool when photographing water or sky at midday and you want those saturated blue skies or water reflections.
+It is an especially useful tool when photographing water or sky at midday and you want those saturated blue skies or water reflections, like the image below.
 On the other hand, it is equally as important to know when NOT to use a polarizer filter.
 Bottom line is, experiment, play and learn!
-Here's one more non-polarized scene (on top) and another that relied on the polarizer.
 Thank you for looking on!

 Thanks for looking on and if you are interested in receiving tutorials in Photoshop or individualized workshops in the field, please check out my website and feel free to contact me at firstname.lastname@example.org.